April 25, 2021 5 min read

-Dogs are such curious pets and enjoy getting into a bit of trouble.
-Dogs have an inquisitive personality and will sniff everything around them.
+Dogs are a bunch of curious animals and enjoy getting into a bit of trouble every now and then.
+They have an inquisitive personality that makes them sniff everything around them.
 If they are interested in what they have found, they may take a little nibble.
 Often this little nibble can lead to a trip to the vet because they have stumbled upon something tasty, but harmful to them.
-It is important to keep harmful food items out of reach, including that chocolate bar you keep in your zipped up bag (if there’s a will there’s a way).

-Chocolate is the main reason why veterinarians often see dogs come to the clinic around the holidays such as Christmas, Easter, Halloween, and Valentine’s Day.
-Chocolate is derived from roasted seeds of cocoa, which contains the toxic products theobromine and caffeine.
-These are metabolised rapidly in humans, while in most animal species they are metabolised very slowly and lead to poisoning.
+Food toxicity due to chocolate is the main reason why veterinarians often see dogs come to the clinic around holidays such as Christmas, Easter, Halloween, and Valentine’s Day.
+Chocolate is derived from roasted seeds of cocoa, which contains theobromine and caffeine.
+These are metabolised rapidly in humans, while in most animals they are metabolised very slowly and lead tofood poisoning in dogs and cats.

 Diet: Be aware of the types of food you are feeding your dog and whether they may be toxic.
 However, consult your local veterinary if you are unsure whether something may be toxic.